e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-1 orientation-lab.md

    - `git clone https://github.com/e2w5/DetectionLabRevamped.git`
    - Store the clone in an accessible working directory (e.g., `C:\DetectionLabRevamped`).
 3. Disable VMware network interfaces on the host (Control Panel -> Network Connections -> right-click each "VMware Network Adapter VMnet*" and choose **Disable**).
-4. From the cloned repository vagrant, run `Disable-HyperV.bat` as Administrator to turn off Hyper-V before using VirtualBox.
+4. From the cloned repository root, run `Disable-HyperV.bat` as Administrator to turn off Hyper-V before using VirtualBox.
+5. Disable Windows Core Isolation / Memory Integrity (Windows Security -> Device Security -> Core isolation details -> set **Memory integrity** to Off and restart if prompted).
-5. Install Vagrant (download from https://developer.hashicorp.com/vagrant/downloads and run the installer).
+6. Install Vagrant (download from https://developer.hashicorp.com/vagrant/downloads and run the installer).
    - Change into the Vagrant directory: `cd DetectionLabRevamped/Vagrant`
    - Install the reload plugin with `vagrant plugin install vagrant-reload`.
    - Run `vagrant up` from within the Vagrant directory.
-6. From the host OS, open a terminal and run `vagrant status` to confirm all VMs report `running`.
+7. From the host OS, open a terminal and run `vagrant status` to confirm all VMs report `running`.
-7. Use `vagrant winrm dc -c "hostname"` and repeat for `wef` and `win11` to verify WinRM reachability.
+8. Use `vagrant winrm dc -c "hostname"` and repeat for `wef` and `win11` to verify WinRM reachability.
-8. SSH to the logger machine by running `vagrant ssh logger`.
+9. SSH to the logger machine by running `vagrant ssh logger`.
-9. Launch an RDP connection or use the VirtualBox console to access `win11` and confirm you can log on as `vagrant\vagrant`.
+10. Launch an RDP connection or use the VirtualBox console to access `win11` and confirm you can log on as `vagrant\\vagrant`.

 *Checkpoint:* Document any connectivity issues and how you resolved them before moving on.